-High learning potential children, especially those who display Emotional Overexcitability, tend to experience the world, and their emotions, with particularly great intensity.
-Whilst such intensity can be an asset, leading to admirable empathy and an ability to find intense joy and beauty in oft-overlooked minutiae, it can also lead to some difficulties, especially during this unprecedented and unnerving situation.
-How do you support emotionally intense children during these undeniably unsettling times?
+Children with high learning potential, especially those who display Emotional Overexcitability, tend to experience the world, and their emotions, with particularly great intensity.
+Whilst such intensity can be an asset, leading to admirable empathy and an ability to find intense joy and beauty in oft-overlooked minutiae, it can also lead to some difficulties.
+How do you support emotionally intense children?

 1. Understand and acknowledge their overexcitability

-A child with emotional overexcitability needs support and understanding concerning their overexcitability above all else, even more so in these worrying times.
+A child with emotional overexcitability needs support and understanding concerning their overexcitability above all else.
 Children with intense emotions often face a variety of comments that minimise or dismiss the validity or intensity of their feelings.
 This is not helpful and can sometimes do harm.
 Knowing that you understand and acknowledge the intensity of their emotions goes a very long way in reassuring a child with emotional overexcitability, ensuring that you can effectively support them.
-In these uniquely unsettling times, such support and reassurance will, of course, be particularly salutary.

-That first step, therefore, that you take in understanding their intensity can help their wellbeing both now, in the current situation, and on into the future.
+That first step, therefore, that you take in understanding their intensity can help their wellbeing both now and on into the future.

-This is a unique and emotional time for everyone, so imagine just how challenging it must be for children with particularly intense and extreme emotional reactions.
-They will need that parental reassurance more than ever.
+Children with particularly intense and extreme emotional reactions need parental reassurance.
 Just being there for cuddles, chats or whatever they need emotionally may seem obvious, but is also very important.

 4. Prioritise relaxation and wellbeing

-Factor in calming activities to each day, be it a relaxing walk for your daily exercise, a bit of yoga, meditation or guided relaxation, listening to relaxing music, or creating a calm corner in their bedroom dedicated to chilling out.
+Factor in calming activities to each day, be it a relaxing walk, a bit of yoga, meditation or guided relaxation, listening to relaxing music, or creating a calm corner in their bedroom dedicated to chilling out.
 These activities can all help by shifting the focus and boosting positivity.

 6. Provide a toolbox of strategies to help them to manage their emotions